bernhardAxonIvy/doc/source/designer-guide/data-modeling/business-data/concept.rst

 Business Case Data
 ~~~~~~~~~~~~~~~~~~

-The handling of identifiers of Business Data values is complex because
+The handling of identifiers of Business Data values is complex because you have
-you have to manage the identifiers in the process data manually.
+to manage the identifiers in the process data manually.
+Therefore the Business
-Therefore the Business Data Store can store data in the context of a
+Data Store can store data in the context of a business case.
+You can activate
-business case.
-You can activate this by annotating a data class with the
+this by annotating a data class with the ``@BusinessCaseData`` annotation.
+On
-``@BusinessCaseData`` annotation.
-On the Data Class Editor simply check
+the :ref:`data-class-editor` simply check the
-the *BusinessCaseData* checkbox in the *Annotations* section.
-Now, all
+*BusinessCaseData* checkbox in the *Annotations* section.
+Now, all values of the
-values of the annotated data class are automatically associated with the
+annotated data class are automatically associated with the current business
+case.
+You can use the ``get`` method to load the value associated with the
 current business case.
-You can use the ``get`` method to load the value
-associated with the current business case.
-If no value is associated it
-simply returns a new object.
+If no value is associated it simply returns a new object.

 Migrate data classes
 ~~~~~~~~~~~~~~~~~~~~